BaloBalo/exercise-repo/README.md

 # exercise-repo
 Repo made for exercise
-This will make a conflict!
+This will make a confilct to resolve!